Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 1. To give visitors a better idea of what the tour has to offer through clearly-defined sections highlighting key information & unique selling points;
 2. To provide them with the ability to book the tour with ease with a simple click of a button.

-In the long run, the elevated user experience would help to drive more traffic to the website and generate higher conversions for the agency.
+In the long run, the elevated user experience would help to drive more traffic to the website and generate higher booking conversions for the agency.

 ---